EmployTest Logo

 09/28/2021

-Clerical and administrative workers rely on Microsoft Office for their day-to-day tasks.
+Clerical and administrative workers heavily rely on Microsoft Office for their day-to-day tasks.
 That’s true for typical workday tasks on all levels and across different sectors, including the public (government) and private sectors.

 Read on to learn more about: